Gift of God gains permit to operate shelter in Kankakee

-Gift of God will begin offering shelter and programs to aid the homeless Dec.
+Gift of God began offering shelter and programs to aid the homeless Dec.
 5.

 The site will have a capacity for 25 people on the first floor and 10-15 more on the second floor.
 The shelter is for men and women.